How to Prepare for the Dental Admissions Test (DAT)

 The ADA has contracted Prometric (Prometric or Administration Vendor) to administer the examination.

-Don’t Be Nervous About It:
+Don’t Be Nervous About Preparing for the DAT:

 While the DAT is a big test, and your score is important, it’s crucial to understand that you can take the test several times in an effort to improve your score.
 Furthermore, your DAT score is just one part of your application which will be reviewed in its totality by admissions committees.